mrspaceman/my-blog-pages/_drafts/2024-10-01-securing-a-spring-boot-app.md

     <version>3.3.2</version>
 </dependency>
 ```

+while your looking at your dependencies, you should make sure that they are all up to date as old dependencies can have vulnerabilities that have been fixed in newer versions.

 if your not sure how to add these or where to add them, then you need to learn a bit more about the fundamentals of these tools so that you can work more efficiently with them in future.